 This is because the rules regarding their recycling vary under different authorities.
 The market and government are the two main bodies that decide which plastics are recyclable and which are not.
 Therefore, it’s important to ask your local recycler or waste management authority before finalizing which resin code is recyclable and which is non-recyclable.

-Even with Resin Code Identification, types of plastic are complex
+Even with Resin Code Identification, types of plastic are even more complex

 We can’t say that all plastics are composed of a single material.
-Even though I’ve mentioned only seven resin codes above, there are thousands of different plastics.
+I’ve mentioned just seven resin codes above, but there are thousands of different plastics.
 It is because of the use of several dyes and additives in manufacturing to obtain the desired quality.

 Therefore, plastics of the same resin code may also vary.

 Each plastic has its specific composition and hence unique properties.
 One plastic may slightly melt whereas the other may completely burn at a specific temperature.
 Such variations in plastics make its recycling a very complex procedure.
 Any recyclable plastic that causes hindrance in recycling is rejected and left for disposal.